 “Becoming seventy years old it does not mean he stops – instead he nominates Julian Assange and Edward Snowden for the Nobel Peace Prize.”

 Left-liberal best friends at 13 years old, the late medical dr. Miguel Enríquez (who with the years, developed to Marxist philosophy and pol.
-Leninism) and Marcello Ferrada-Noli (developed in left-libertarian philosophy & Marxist-Humanism, and pol. social-liberalism), participated in the street demonstrations & barricades in Concepción during the April-1957 General Strike against the government of Carlos Ibáñez del Campo
+Leninism) and Marcello Ferrada-Noli (developed in left-libertarian philosophy & Marxist-Humanism, and politically in social-liberalism), participated in the street demonstrations & barricades in Concepción during the April-1957 General Strike against the government of Carlos Ibáñez del Campo

 The late medical dr. Bautista Van Schouwen (assassinated by Pinochet’s Security Forces DINA), M. Ferrada-Noli (survivor of Pinochet’s Prisoners Camp), and Miguel Enríquez (died in combat against Pinochet’s military): Founders of MIR in 1965; here four years earlier in Santiago de Chile.